microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 6. Once the user HoloLens has detected the marker being displayed on the mobile device, a SpatialCoordinate is created and the mobile device is told that the marker visual has been found.
 The creation of this SpatialCoordinate completes the LocalizationSession on the user HoloLens.

 7. Once informed that the marker has been found, the mobile device creates a SpatialCoordinate that reflects the marker visual's location at the time of detection.
-The creation of this SpatialCoordinate completes the Localizationsession on the mobile device.
+The creation of this SpatialCoordinate completes the LocalizationSession on the mobile device.

 8. The SpatialCoordinate locations found on both devices are then shared with one another, which allows for the scene to be aligned.